Westchester County Drug Trafficking Lawyer

 - Whether the trafficking occurred in proximity to a school zone or involved distribution to minors

-Whether someone is facing federal or state drug trafficking charges also can make a difference in the outcome of the drug trafficking charges.
+Whether someone is facing federal or state drug trafficking charges also can make a difference in the outcome of the case.
 Federal sentencing guidelines tend to be more severe than potential state penalties.
-A Westchester drug trafficking lawyer can give detailed information about how penalties for drug trafficking may differ at the state and federal levels.
+A Westchester County lawyer could give detailed information about how penalties for drug trafficking may differ at the state and federal levels.

 All sales of controlled substances under New York law are felony offenses, ranging in severity from fifth-degree, or the least serious, to first-degree, or the most serious.
 Under New York, Penal Law §70.71(b)(i) individuals convicted of a Class A-1 felony drug trafficking offense could face eight to 20 years in prison, followed by five years of supervised release.

-If conspiracy charges accompany drug trafficking charges, the penalties may increase substantially.
-Additionally, drug trafficking fines can range from a minimum of $5,000, or twice the value of the drug sales, to $100,000 for very large-scale drug trafficking operations.
-There is also the likelihood of federal or state authorities seizing personal assets that they believe individuals purchased with drug trafficking proceeds.
+If conspiracy charges accompany trafficking offense, the penalties may increase substantially.
+Additionally, fines can range from a minimum of $5,000, or twice the value of the drug sales, to $100,000 for very large-scale operations.
+There is also the likelihood of federal or state authorities seizing personal assets that they believe individuals purchased with the proceeds.

-Call a Westchester Drug Trafficking Attorney for Help
+Call a Westchester County Drug Trafficking Attorney for Help

 Having legal counsel may enable you to challenge the legality of the evidence in your case, ensure that the substance identification was valid, and generally protect you from illegal actions by law enforcement authorities.
 With a strong legal advocate to guide you through any criminal proceedings, you may place yourself in a stronger position to successfully overcome or minimize the charges against you.
 Call today to learn more.